RThomas96/superpoint_graph/doc/PartitionningPipeline.md

 Put all normalized values between -0.5 and 0.5 into a file, with one array per superpoint (in the code superpoint = component).
 Each array correspond to a superpoint, and contain a set of values for each points in this superpoint.
-Values for each points have this format: [[xyz, rgb, e, lpsv, xyzn, distanceToCenter], [...], ...], when each subarray are values of a point.
+Values for each superpoints have this format: [[xyz, rgb, e, lpsv, xyzn, distanceToCenter], [...], ...], when each subarray are values of a point.

 * xyz: all points coordinates not normalized (usefull to stay variant to object size)
 * rgb: normalized points color (rgb = rgb/255.)